Mages' Home (Defenders of the Wildings Book 1)

 “Speaking of thick,” Eck said with a sideways jerk of his head.

-Silas looked over that way and saw Barlet, the rancher who was the current president of the cattlemen’s co-op, standing with the co-op manager, the bank clerk who acted as treasurer, and Meerson, another rancher.
+Silas looked over that way and saw Barlet, the rancher who was currently president of the cattlemen’s co-op, standing with the co-op manager, the bank clerk who acted as treasurer, and Meerson, another rancher.
 All four of them had their heads close together.

 Norden scowled.
 “Who went and voted Meerson into the co-op leadership?”